-- .
-SAVE EVIDENCE: Forensic Rape Exam ("Rape Kit") Information - Forensic rape exam is provided for free to all individuals (male, female, and transgender). - The exam is free whether or not you choose to file a police report. - It is best not to shower, bathe, douche, rinse your mouth, or wash the clothes you wore. - It is BEST to be seen within 36 hours but you can still go within 5 days of the assault for emergency care. - A forensic rape exam is done to collect evidence. - Evidence can be kept at the ER up to 30 days while you decide whether you want to pursue charges.
+- Get Yourself to A Safe Place - Save Evidence: See Forensic Rape Exam ("Rape Kit") for more information - Forensic rape exam is provided for free to all individuals (male, female, and transgender). - The exam is free whether you choose to file a police report.

+- It is best not to shower, bathe, douche, rinse your mouth, or wash the clothes you wore. - It is best to be seen within 36 hours, but you can still go within 5 days of the assault for emergency care. (align) - A forensic rape exam is done to collect evidence. - Evidence can be kept at the ER up to 30 days while you decide whether you want to pursue charges. (align)